sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

       "Hayagriva said:-O, Brahman, hear me speak about the consecration of the images of Vishnu and other gods-(1).

-     I have already dealt with the principles of [Pancharātras](#) and Saptarātra schools of philosophies which are classed by the Munis under twenty-five different heads as discussed in the following books or Tantras, viz.:
+     I have already dealt with the principles of Pancharātras[^172] and Saptarātra schools of philosophies which are classed by the Munis under twenty-five different heads as discussed in the following books or Tantras, viz.:

+[^172]: #

     (1) The Hayacirsa Tantram, which is the first and original book of the Pancharatra School, (2) the Trailokya Mohan Tantram, (3) the Baibhabum Tantram, (4) the Pouskaram Tantram, (5) the Prahlad Tantram, (6) the Garga, (7) the Galabum, (8) the Naradiya Tautram, (9) the Sampraenum Tantram, (10) the Sandilya Tantram, (11) the Vaishvakam, (12) the Svatatum, (13) the Shounakum Tantram, (14) the Vashistam, (15) the Gayansagar Tantram, (16) the Shaimbhubam, (17) the Kapil Tantram, (18) the Tarksa Tantram, (19) the Narayanikum, (20) the Atrayaum, (21) the Narasinha Tantram, (22) the Anandaksa, (23) the Arun Tantram, (24) the Boudhayan Tantram, (25) the Arsam or the Bicvoktam tantram which is a synopsis of the preceding one-(2)."